ekamperi/ekamperi.github.io/_posts/2021-05-08-bayesian-optimization.md

 {% endraw %}
 {% endhighlight %}

+####

+Having described the objective function to minimize, we the space over which to search the database in which to store all the point evaluations of the search the search algorithm to use

 Now, we will use the `fmin()` function from the `hyperopt` package.
+In this step, we need to specify the search space for our parameters, the database in which we will be storing the evaluation points of the search, and finally the search algorithm to use.
 Please note that 1000 trials are overkill.
-The only reason we do so is because we want to exaggerate the effect of exploitation vs. exploration.
+The only reason we do so is because we want to exaggerate the effect of exploitation *vs.* exploration.

 {% highlight python %}
 {% raw %}
-# Minimize a function using the downhill simplex algorithm.
-# This algorithm only uses function values, not derivatives or second derivatives.
 trials = Trials()
 best = fmin(objective,
     space=[hp.uniform('C', -4., 1.), hp.uniform('gamma', -4., 1.)],